domu904/Flavis.Spring/README.md

 # Flavis.Spring

+ This is the Flavis Spring API

+ ## Pre req
+ * Java 1.8
+ * Spring
+ * Gradle

+## Running the code
-To run the application in windows
+To run the application in windows run in command line as follow:

     gradlew bootRun